toraritte/knowledge-gaps/Nix-glob/nix-notes.md

    concepts are  introduced at  one place, but  are way better explained  with detailed examples  at another (almost random) location.

+   "*Chapter  38.
+Cleaning  the  Nix  Store*" is  again hidden someplace  random.
+Why  not somewhere  in the vicinity of "*6.
+Package Management*"?

+   The ordering (again) is weird in "*42.
+Writing NixOS Modules*": starts with "*42.1.
+Option Declarations*" and  "*42.1.1.
+Extensible  Option Types*",  and then goes into  "*42.2 Option  Types*" and  "*42.3 Option Definitions*".
+Why is 42.1.1 even nested under 42.1?

  * SYSTEMD